MhmdFais/mind-match/README.md

 4. Fetch Pokémon images dynamically from the Pokémon API.
 5. Responsive design for various screen sizes.

+# Demo

+click here to see the demo project - [demo](https://mind-match-omega.vercel.app/)

 # Technologies Used

 - React: A JavaScript library for building user interfaces.
 - PokeAPI: A RESTful API for Pokémon data.
 - CSS: Styling for the application.